-PORTIONS OF PROJECT LANDS ARE INCLUDED IN THE SOUTH CAROLINA DEPARTMENT OF NATURAL RESOURCES ("SCDNR") STATEWIDE WILDLIFE MANAGEMENT AREAS (WMA) PROGRAM.
-THESE AREAS ARE OPEN TO THE PUBLIC FOR HUNTING AND OTHER RECREATIONAL ACTIVITIES (VISIT HTTP://dnr.sc.gov/wma/ For additional information).
-The Broad River and Enoree River WMA's are open to public hunting only on specified days.
-Public is not allowed on SCE&G property unless designated under SCDNR's Wildlife Management Areas (WMA) PROGRAM.
-FOR Additional information on these areas, please visit the SCDNR website at http://dnr.sc.gov/wma/.
+PORTIONS OF PROJECT LANDS ARE INCLUDED IN THE SOUTH CAROLINA DEPARTMENT ← OF NATURAL RESOURCES ("SCDNR") STATEWIDE WILDLIFE MANAGEMENT AREAS (WMA) PROGRAM.
+THESE AREAS ARE OPEN TO THE PUBLIC FOR HUNTING AND OTHER RECREATIONAL ACTIVITIES (VISIT HTTP://DNR.SC.GOV/WMA/ FOR ADDITIONAL INFORMATION).
+THE BROAD RIVER AND ENOREE RIVER WMA'S ARE OPEN TO PUBLIC HUNTING ONLY ON SPECIFIED DAYS.
+PUBLIC IS NOT ALLOWED ON SCE&C PROPERTY UNLESS DESIGNATED UNDER SCDNR'S WILDLIFE MANAGEMENT AREAS (WMA) PROGRAM.
+FOR ADDITIONAL INFORMATION ON THESE AREAS, PLEASE VISIT THE SCDNR WEBSITE AT HTTP://DNR.SC.GOV/WMA/.